yetinam/pyocto/docs/index.rst

 .. todo::
     Create and link colab notebook.
     Update paper reference.
-    Link to Github (make sure local install is explained there).

 PyOcto is a high-throughput seismic phase associator.
 The best way to get started with PyOcto is through our interactive example.